gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Many applications using DTLS/SCTP are of semi-permanent nature and use SCTP associations with expected lifetimes of months or even years, and where there is a significant cost of bringing down the SCTP association in order to restart it.
-Such DTLS/SCTP usages that
+Such DTLS/SCTP usages
    need:

    *  Periodic re-authentication and transfer of revocation information